lpjjj1222/ResumeEase/README.md

 # CVEase

 CVEase is a web application designed to streamline the process of managing resumes and candidates for small to medium-sized companies or internal recruitment teams within large companies in the internet industry.
-The project is built with Django and uses SQLite as the database.
-It is deployed using AWS Elastic Beanstalk.
+The project uses Django as the back-end framework and SQLite as the database.
+It utilizes Bootstrap for front-end styling to ensure a responsive and modern user interface.
+The application is deployed using AWS Elastic Beanstalk, and Route 53 is used to configure the domain.

 ## Features